thegricean/mem_tutorial/README.md

 - Andrew Ng's excellent Coursera course on Machine Learning for great video explanations of linear and logistic regression.
 You can also just watch the youtube videos directly, e.g. [this one](https://www.youtube.com/watch?v=n1qyTXRdWQg) which explains the very basics of linear regression.

 - In class we didn't get to ordinal or multinomial regression.
-[Here](https://cran.r-project.org/web/packages/ordinal/vignettes/clmm2_tutorial.pdf) is Rune Haubo Christensen's on ordinal regression (for ordinal data like Likert Scale ratings).
+[Here](https://cran.r-project.org/web/packages/ordinal/vignettes/clmm2_tutorial.pdf) is Rune Haubo Christensen's tutorial on ordinal regression (for ordinal data like Likert Scale ratings).
 [Here](http://www.ats.ucla.edu/stat/r/dae/mlogit.htm) is a tutorial on multinomial regression (for unordered categorical data with more than 2 levels, like the choice between referring to a referent by a name, a pronoun, or a definite description).

 - Subscribe to the [ling-R-lang](https://mailman.ucsd.edu/mailman/listinfo/ling-r-lang-l) list